 - How would you feel if the product lacked X feature?

-For the answer options, you can use a Likert scale with five responses that correspond to the five categories.
-Based on their answers, you should be able to categorize the feature ideas into the different categories of customer delight.
+For the answer options, you can use a Likert scale with five responses (indicating the strength of the respondent’s opinion) that correspond to each question.
+Based on the answers, you should be able to arrange the feature ideas into the different categories of customer delight.

 Product Prioritization Frameworks for Better Decisions